If you are joining Holcombe in September 2021 and have not received details please telephone Ms Wood, Admissions Officer, 0333602130.

 Should you arrive to school with incorrect uniform, your parent or carer may be contacted by telephone and you may be sent home.
 This will be recorded as an unauthorised absence.
 Always ensure you come to school well-presented and in correct uniform.

 Hairstyles should be appropriate and not contain exaggerated colours, styles or adornments.
 No hats, hoods, caps or other head coverings are to be worn in school other than for religious purposes.
 If belts are to be worn they must be discrete and appropriate.
 No badges are to be worn other than those that are issued or approved by the school.
 Jewellery should not be worn, other than a practical watch.
 Earrings, visible piercings and rings should be removed before arrival at school.
-Students are expected to maintain full uniform and a smart appearance on their journey to and from school.
+Any student attending school without wearing full school uniform should provide a note signed by parents explaining full reasoning.

 Regular attendance to school is a legal requirement for all children of compulsory school age.
 It is a proven fact that students whose attendance is below 96% do not achieve their full potential.
 The TSA-Trust and Local Authority target is 96%.
 The TSATrust expectation is that every student should strive for 100% attendance.
 Parents and Carers – please report your child’s absence by calling 03333 602130 and selecting option 1 by 9:00am on each day of illness.